GRamasike/Mini-Project-One-Property24-Data-Engineering/README.md

 # 📊 Key Findings
 # Insight
-🏆 The Western Cape contains the top 10 most expensive properties in the dataset 💰The Northern Cape has the lowest average property price across all provinces 🏙️Gqeberha recorded the highest total property value of any city 📉Kimberley has the lowest average property price of any city 📦The dataset contains 100,000 residential property records 🗺️All 9 provinces of South Africa are represented in the dataset
+🏆 The Western Cape contains the top 10 most expensive properties in the dataset <br>
+💰The Northern Cape has the lowest average property price across all provinces <br>
+🏙️Gqeberha recorded the highest total property value of any city <br>
+📉Kimberley has the lowest average property price of any city <br>
+📦The dataset contains 100,000 residential property records <br>
+🗺️All 9 provinces of South Africa are represented in the dataset <br>

 # 🛠️ Tools Used